Self-talk

 Truthfully, it takes a lot of awareness and effort to “capture every thought.”
 But man, oh man, is it worth the work.

-Then, you must take steps to make it stop.
-It can be daunting.
+Then, you must take steps to stop it.
+This can be daunting.
 And it can take some time.
-But it’s what must be done to free yourself from the prison of self-sabotage.
+But you must do what has to be done in order to free yourself from the prison of self-sabotage.

-You have to capture every single one of your thoughts.
-You must become a curious observer of your thinking, really watching what your mind is saying… continually.
+You literally have to capture every single one of your thoughts.
+You must become an observer of your thinking, really watch what your mind is saying… continually.

-Retraining your “stinking thinking” and making this self-awareness a regular practice takes hard and consistent work.
+Retraining your “stinking thinking,” as Joyce Meyer calls it, and making self-awareness a regular practice, takes hard and consistent work.

 New habits require commitment, attention, and daily effort.

 “On average, it takes more than 2 months before a new behavior becomes automatic — 66 days to be exact.
-And how long it takes a new habit to form can vary widely depending on the behavior, the person, and the circumstances.
-In Phillipa Lally’s study, it took anywhere from 18 days to 254 days for people to form a new habit,” according to an article written by James Clear. https://jamesclear.com/newhabit#:~:text=On%20average%2C%20it%20takes%20more,to%20form%20a%20new%20habit
+The time it takes for a new habit to form can vary widely depending on the behavior, the person, and the circumstances.
+In Phillipa Lally’s study, it took anywhere from 18 days to 254 days for people to form a new habit,” according to an article written by James Clear - https://jamesclear.com/newhabit#:~:text=On%20average%2C%20it%20takes%20more,to%20form%20a%20new%20habit

-Sure, it’s hard work, but it is doable.
-The work you put in is worth the effort.
+Sure, it’s hard work, but it is doable and worth the effort.
 It will take you to a higher level and remove the burden of negativity from your mind.

-Once you notice what you are ACTUALLY saying to yourself and how MUCH you are saying it, sometimes this is all the motivation you need to make significant changes.
+Once you notice what you are ACTUALLY saying to yourself and how MUCH you are saying it, it can often be the only motivation you need to make significant changes.

 Taking the time to notice gives us pause.
 When we notice something, whether our thoughts or the way the clouds hang in the sky, we pause.